@svlada

 });

-// You can use your imported module here
+// You can use your imported modules here

 var instance = dependency1;